Lyme Disease In Dogs – Risks, Symptoms and Treatment.

 Conclusion.

 Many pet dogs are likely to suffer from tick bites at some point in their lives, but the risk is usually low for the dog to have serious health problems as a result.
-However, it is wise to take preventative measures to reduce the chance of your dog coming into contact with ticks.
+However, it is wise to take preventative measures to reduce the chance of your dog coming into contact with ticks and potentially Lyme disease.
 Click here for an effective natural remedy to help prevent ticks.